Rozdandy/ms2-project/README.md

 * Web Dev simplified AND PortEXE: These two videos were great source of inspirations to me, the thought of building the climate change memory game came to me  after watching the two videos, thr tutorials helped in understanding JavaScript more and coding the game.
 See vidoe links below;
  https://www.youtube.com/watch?v=28VfzEiJgy4 and https://www.youtube.com/watch?v=3uuQ3g92oPQ&feature=youtu.be

+* This site was also a source of inspiration to me https://tomod24.github.io/CasinoGame/

 **Miscellaneous**